chastitywhiterose/Chastity-Code-Cookbook/readme.md

 However, these methods are based on the same way I do addition or multiplication with paper and pencil as I was taught by school books as a child.
 I have no idea what they are teaching kids in school these days, and even my mother was not the one who taught me math.
 I had a natural gift at arithmetic that works well in my computer programming today.
 Every number is in fact an array of digits.

 In chapter 1, the "Advanced Powers of Two" program showed my method for displaying powers of two by using arrays of bytes as if they were decimal digits.
 In this chapter, I will be presenting a modified version of this same program which allocates memory on the heap using the C malloc function.
-This may not be that essential for a simple program like this, but keep in mind that this is the "proper" way to create arrays in C when you intent to have arrays of millions of bytes.
+This may not be that essential for a simple program like this, but keep in mind that this is the "proper" way to create arrays in C when you intend to have arrays of millions of bytes.
 Your computer needs to have a way of stopping if there is not enough memory in the system.

 After that, I will also be presenting more programs which generate large numbers quickly.
 All of these use only the standard C library and my own math routines.
 Therefore, they work on any C compiler and can also easily be translated to any programming language.